trogdoro/xiki/README.md

 On ubuntu, do: $ sudo apt-get install ruby1.9.3.

-On the mac, install rvm (http://google.com/search?q=install+rvm) and the do: $ rvm install ruby-1.9.3
+On the mac, install rvm (http://google.com/search?q=install+rvm) and then do: $ rvm install ruby-1.9.3

 ## Install Xiki